Help for drivers with additional needs

 Some other things to keep in mind:

-- You need to declare all disabilities and conditions to the DVLA when applying for your licence
+- You need to declare all disabilities and conditions to the Driver and Vehicle Licensing Agency (DVLA) when applying for your licence

 - It’s a good idea to take lessons with a specially qualified driver trainer

-- You can get specialist advice from one of the two Driving Mobility Centres in Scotland:
+- You can get specialist advice from one of the three Driving Mobility Centres in Scotland:

 Making changes to your car